d4n3sh/thedaneshproject/content/posts/2009-06-17-bribe-free-malaysian-car-sticker.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-1519" title="BFM-car-sticker" src="/wp-content/uploads/2009/06/BFM-car-sticker.jpg" alt="BFM-car-sticker" width="362" height="109" />][1]

 Need a new bumber sticker?
-BFM has a cool one out which says &#8220;BRIBE-FREE MALAYSIAN&#8221;.
+BFM has a cool one out which says "BRIBE-FREE MALAYSIAN".

 [BFM][2]&#8216;s giving them away for free.
 Drop them a request [here][3] and you'll get your sticker by mail in a few days.